Skip to content

 Anchor Charts | Informational Texts | Literacy | Literacy Anchor Charts | Reading Skills

-We are SO close to being done with our nonfiction unit, and I’m looking forward to jumping back in to novel studies.
-My students are slowly growing to love (okay, maybe like is still a better word) informational text, and…
+Teaching students the difference between summarizing, paraphrasing, and quoting texts is such an incredibly crucial skill.
+We are SO close to finishing our nonfiction unit, and I’m looking forward to jumping back into novel studies.
+My students are slowly growing…

 Slide1 2 10